Because the Northen lights are just so amazing, we want to help you hunt them

 From reading various comments online I would like to add one more tip: Prepare for the disappointment of not seeing the Northern lights!
 This is a big one as Iceland has been presented as a place where you can pretty much look up in the sky and they will be there.
 Unfortunately, this is usually not the case as the right conditions have to occur and there cannot be clouds in the sky.
 We would love to be able to turn them on but it is better to prepare for the worst....but hope for the best!

 If you don´t have a rental car and haven´t found travel companions you can always buy a tour to see the Northern lights.
 There is a selection of all kinds of tours; bus, super jeep, boat tours, horse riding and glacier hiking to name just a few.
-We can book your tour at our Bus hostel desk and Happy Days site, just ask us about the best one for you.
+We can book your tour at our own SADcars free booking site or at our partners' Bus hostel site.

 One last tip: book your Northern lights tour date on the first days of your vacation in Iceland.
 Most tour operators let you come back for free if you do not see them the first time so if you book it early, you will be able to go again and again, increasing your chances.